 Unless the monthly subscription fee is USD10, it doesn’t make any economical sense since I’ve already paid for my Windows 8 license.
 My advice is to wait until they announce the monthly subscription fee before deciding to download and upgrade it.

 Can We Downgrade Windows 10 Back To Windows 7 or 8?

-I believe once you agreed to the T&C, you’ve upgraded your product key to Windows 10 product key, thus the old product key no longer associate with your Windows 7 or 8 operating system, even if you perform a factory restore, you will be forced to download Windows 10 and pay the monthly subscription fee.
+I believe once you agree to the T&C, you’ve upgraded your product key to Windows 10 product key, thus the old product key no longer associates with your Windows 7 or 8 operating system, even if you perform a factory restore, you will be forced to download Windows 10 and pay the monthly subscription fee.